Table of Contents

 Step 1: Hold the potted plant by the pot at an angle.

 Step 2: Squeeze around the pot gently.
 Do this all the way around.
 Especially if it is some type of plastic pot.
-If it is a terracotta pot or ceramic pot you might have to go around the edges with a knife to kind of loosen the roots that have become stuck to the pot.

 Step 3: When you are repotting there may be some roots out at the bottom and you may have to work around those to pull them out.
 You want to go ahead and wiggle those roots out as much as possible and remove the plant from its pot gently.